candleshine/DumbPin/docs/PRD.md

 - System shall require no more than 3 clicks to complete common tasks
 - System shall provide helpful error messages
 - System shall be accessible to users with basic computer skills
+- System shall be responsive and mobile-friendly
+- System shall provide a clean UI with consistent design patterns

 ### 4.3 Reliability
 - System shall implement auto-save to prevent data loss